hardik2516/Satellite_Property_Valuation/Satellite_Property_Valuation/README.md

 ## 📌 Project Overview

 Traditional property valuation models rely only on tabular features such as size, location codes, or amenities.
 This project enhances valuation by incorporating **satellite imagery context** (via Mapbox) to capture spatial signals such as surroundings, density, and locality characteristics.

 ### Key Highlights

-- Clean separation of **data fetching**, **preprocessing**, **training**, and **inference**
+* Clean separation of **data fetching**, **preprocessing**, **training**, and **inference**
-- Sample vs full dataset execution support
+* Sample vs full dataset execution support
-- Leakage-safe evaluation
+* Leakage-safe evaluation
-- Reproducible pipeline with clear artifact management
+* Reproducible pipeline with clear artifact management
-- Ready for portfolio, interviews, and extension
+* Ready for portfolio, interviews, and future extension

 ---

 ## 🏗️ High-Level Architecture

 ```
 Satellite Imagery (Conceptual)
             ↓
 Spatial Context Understanding